webfolderio/cdp4j/README.md

 Examples
 -------
 We provide many [examples](https://github.com/webfolderio/cdp4j/tree/master/src/test/java/io/webfolder/cdp/sample) to show how to use cdp4j library.
-It's highly recommended to run theses examples before starting to use cdp4j.
+It's highly recommended to run these examples before starting to use cdp4j.

 Design Principles
 -----------------